barisgit/wikly/README.md

 #### Style Guide and AI Instructions

-The `wikijs init` command creates two files for content analysis:
+The `wikly init` command creates two files for content analysis:

 1. **Style Guide** (`wiki_style_guide.md`): Contains human-readable guidelines for writing wiki content.
 This is the primary reference for what "good" content looks like.